Natchitoches people: Today

 Descendants of the Natchitoches along with other members of the Caddo Confederacy tribes are enrolled in the federally recognized Caddo Nation of Oklahoma.

-In 2017, the state of Louisiana recognized The Natchitoches Tribe of Louisiana.
+In 2017, the State of Louisiana state-recognized the Natchitoches Tribe of Louisiana, affirming its distinct cultural and historical identity.
+This recognition acknowledges the unique heritage of the Natchitoches people and their continued presence in the region.